School and childcare updates: Coronavirus

-We therefore require all students (unless exempt) to abide by these measures, which are part of school policy and procedures, in the interest of everyone’s health and wellbeing.
+We therefore require all students (unless exempt) to abide by these measures in the interest of everyone’s health and wellbeing.

 My child attends a special school – what arrangements are in place there?

-Your child’s school should have been in touch with you to discuss your child’s needs and the arrangements that will be in place in school.
+Your child’s school will have been in touch with you to discuss your child’s needs and the arrangements that are in place in school.

 If you have any questions or concerns please contact your school and they will be happy to discuss this further.